xmindltd/xmind/README.md

 XMind
 =====

-[XMind](http://www.xmind.net) is an open source project that contributes to building a cutting-edge brainstorming/mind-mapping facility, focused on both usability and extendability.
+[XMind](http://www.xmind.net) is an open-source project that contributes to building a cutting-edge brainstorming/mind-mapping facility, focused on both usability and extendability.
 It helps people in capturing ideas into visually self-organized charts and sharing them for collaboration and communication.